Studio # 107

 figurative paintings, prints & etchings and books

-London born painter, Liz Gribin, lives and works in Needham, MA after many years in the New York area and the Hamptons.
-Recipient of numerous awards and much recognition for her outstanding artistic talent, at 85 Gribin continues to paint from models and still life compositions in her studio.
+London born painter, Liz Gribin, lives in Dedham, MA after many years in the New York area and the Hamptons.
+Recipient of numerous awards and much recognition for her outstanding artistic talent, Gribin continues to paint from models and still life compositions in her studio.

 A 1939 emigrant from the war in Europe, Gribin began her early art studies in New York’s Museum of Modern Art and the Art Students League, later earning her degree in Fine Arts from Boston University under the tutelage of David Aronson in 1956.